Local Enterprise Week 2022: Here to help your SME start thriving, and stop just surviving

 This change is one that allowed them to continue working throughout the pandemic, and proved to be a lifeline for the business.
 Nessa credits Kildare Local Enterprise Office for helping them keep the show on the road during those tough times; “We applied to our LEO for an expansion grant to help with the conversion and thankfully, we were accepted.
 We’re now in the process of upgrading our machines and getting in some kit so we can make bigger pieces because we are currently at maximum capacity but we know we can grow the business further.”

-- Local Enterprise Office Kildare have organised this year’s Spotlight event ‘From Good to Great: Using Lean for a Competitive Edge’ which takes place on Tuesday March 8th.
+- Kildare LEO have organised this year’s Spotlight event ‘From Good to Great: Using Lean for a Competitive Edge’ which takes place on Tuesday March 2nd.

 Local Enterprise Week is a great opportunity to rejuvenate Irish businesses after what’s been a traumatic period for many over the past two years, says Padraic McElwee, Chair of the Local Enterprise Offices Network.